mminer/mminer.github.com/_posts/2015-02-21-pattern-for-async-task-queue-results.md

 title: "A Pattern for Async Task Queue Results"
 ---

-Suppose we have a web app in which the user triggers some slow, expensive task, like transcoding a video or generating a report.
+Suppose we have a web app in which the user triggers a slow, expensive task, like transcoding a video or generating a report.
 We've wisely chosen to offload the job to a background worker, leaving the web server free to handle other requests (and if not, get started with [this helpful overview of the pattern](https://devcenter.heroku.com/articles/background-jobs-queueing) by our comrades at Heroku).
 Our app scales effortlessly but now we have a new problem: how do we notify the user when the task finishes?

 There's a few solutions available.
 One is to use a non-blocking server like [Tornado](http://www.tornadoweb.org/) or [Node.js](http://nodejs.org) that can keep a connection to the client alive until the task completes while concurrently serving other requests.
 If we're already using one of these (and some like Tornado are excellent web frameworks regardless of their async aptitude), then this is a perfectly valid approach.
-An alternative solution is required though if we're rolling with Django or Ruby on Rails or some other blocking web framework.
+An alternative solution is required though if we're rolling with Django or Ruby on Rails or another blocking web framework.

 Another idea is to have the client periodically ask the server if the task is finished.
 When done poorly this results in wasted requests and fails to provide results as immediately as they're available, but it leads us in the right direction.
 Instead of polling, the back end can efficiently push results to the client via WebSockets.
 In true [microservices fashion](http://martinfowler.com/articles/microservices.html), this component --- a service which exists for the sole purpose of pushing messages to the client --- can be independent from the rest of our stack using whatever technology is most suitable for the job.

-Now in addition to our two services --- a web server and a background worker --- we'll run a third "notifier" service tasked with maintaining a connection to the client and telling them when a task completes.
+In addition to our two services --- a web server and a background worker --- we'll run a third "notifier" service tasked with maintaining a connection to the client and telling them when a task completes.
 When the web server receives a request to run a task, it offloads it to the background worker, which upon completing the task passes the result to the notifier service, which sends the result back to the client.

 ```
                        +-------------------+